|9. How to increase productivity|

 "Total factor productivity" is the attempt to construct a productivity measure for an aggregation of factors.
 The meaningfulness of such an aggregation requires additional hypotheses, thus it is not assured in a general framework.

-change is fast only in some industries, whereas in many others it is much
+Technological change is fast only in some industries, whereas in many others it is much more gradual.
+In any case, the diffusion of worse technology than that presently in use is a marginal and irrilevant phenomenon.
+Technology always improves.
+Physical productivity, too.

 On an individual scale, physical productivity depends on the difficulty of the task, the skills of the worker and its learning curve (the number of times he already performed the task and how he was guided by good "teachers / masters").
 For example, think at an unskilled buyer assembling an IKEA piece of furniture for the first time: he will be looking for avoiding mistakes more than optimising the time to work.
 If he purchased a second piece, he will be much more productive (i.e. will need less time to assembly it).
 After a few pieces his productivity will level off with no further large improvements.